 Freelancing software that helps you get paid faster.

 Cirillo first used a tomato-shaped kitchen timer to enforce the Pomodoro technique when he was a student, and the official timer still looks the same today.
-From my experience, the Pomodoro technique is one of the most effective: it cuts out distractions and aids focus, but it can feel a little too rigid at times.
-I often find myself modifying the timings based on how well I’m working and how difficult the current project is.
+From our experience, the Pomodoro technique is one of the most effective: it cuts out distractions and aids focus, but it can feel a little too rigid at times.
+You might often find yourself modifying the timings based on how well you're working and how difficult the current project is.

 As you’ve probably guessed, the Eisenhower method is named after US President Dwight D. Eisenhower, and splits up all tasks into four quadrants:

-- Important but not urgent (your actual work and everything key to it, or your client’s website is due by the end of the month.
+- Important but not urgent (decide) - your actual work and everything key to it, or your client’s website is due by the end of the month.

-- Not important and urgent (a friend calls on the phone, or replying to a comment on your latest blog post.
+- Not important and urgent (delegate) - a friend calls on the phone, or replying to a comment on your latest blog post.

-- Neither important nor urgent (Facebook… unless you work at Facebook, or seeing what your friends are up to on social media.
+- Neither important nor urgent (ignore) - Facebook… unless you work at Facebook, or seeing what your friends are up to on social media.